-Deleted: or Deputy Chief Executive
+Deleted: or Deputy Chief Executive Deleted: Executive Director of Resources

-Deleted: Deputy Chief Executive

-Deleted: ,

-Deleted: and

-Deleted: Director of Business

-Inserted: Director of Business
+Deleted: Deputy Chief Executive Deleted: , Deleted: Executive Director of Resources Deleted: and Deleted: Executive Director of Business Deleted: Director of Business Inserted: Director of Business

 - 1.4 The highest standards of probity are required of all Member and Officers involved in the procurement, award and management of Council contracts.
 At all times during the procurement process all Members and Officers shall consider and implement the principles of non-discrimination, equal treatment and transparency. - 1.5 These Contract Procedure Rules are intended to help and inform Officers making purchasing decisions.
 Advice on their use is available from the Director of Business and the Corporate Procurement Assistant.
-Any Officer can contact Internal Audit if he or she believes that the provisions of these Contract Procedure Rules are not being followed in a particular case.

-1.6 The use of e-procurement technology (for example, e-auctions) does not negate the requirement to comply with all elements of these Contract Procedure Rules.
+Any Officer can contact Internal Audit if he or she believes that the provisions of these Contract Procedure Rules are not being followed in a particular case. - 1.6 The use of e-procurement technology (for example, e-auctions) does not negate the requirement to comply with all elements of these Contract Procedure Rules.